ApiValley/ApiFlows-Docs/Concepts.md

 ApiFlows is a SaaS created by ApiValley to make Node-RED horizontally scallable.
 What does that mean from a user perspective :
 * He uses Node-RED visual editor standard functionality  to create a program.
-* He let ApiFlows execute in parallel a set of Node-RED engine, which collaborate together to handle tasks.
+* He let ApiFlows execute in parallel a set of Node-RED engines which collaborate together by sharing contexts and data processing.
-ApiFlows adapts automatically the number of execution engines, depending on the workload.
+* He makes use of a grafana tenant to aggegate logs and metrics ApiFlows adapts automatically the number of execution engines, depending on the workload.
 As the number of execution engines scale up and down, requested hardware infrastructure is automatically and transparently managed by ApiFlows.
 * He pays for what he uses when he uses it.